webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-It's called for a options object and should normalize to a format usable by the following hooks.
+It's called for an options object and should normalize to a format usable by the following hooks.
 It should also normalize missing options to the default value.

 - Callback Parameters: `options` `context`